james5101/katacoda-scenarios/convert-python-to-3musketeers/step1.md

 After we set the environment variable lets run that script.
 `python printvar.py`{{execute}}

+Well that didn't go as planned.
+We forgot to install our dependencies.
+If we want to distribute this script, we will have to let everyone know they need python installed!
+Lets get out dependinces added by running the following
+`apt-get update`{{execute}}
+`apt-get install python`{{execute}}

+If everything ran fine lets execute our script again

+`python printvar.py`{{execute}}

 If everything went well we should see some output on the screen.
 CONGRATS!

 So now that we have a working script, how do we distribute the script so that everyone can run it the same way everytime?
 DOCKER!!!